-ELI Activities are created and hosted by the ELI Student Activity Coordinator.
 These are fun activities for ELI students to get to know Lethbridge, the University of Lethbridge community, and make friends with other students.
-The Student Activity Coordinator is a current University of Lethbridge Student who has their finger on the pulse of all the fun events happening on campus and around town.
 Come out and join us!

 Keep an eye on your email for details about upcoming events, or you can find our ELI Activity Calendar here.